Blog Post

 You have built something.
 Maybe you sold a company, ran a department, or spent years solving hard problems in a specific industry.
 Now you want to help founders avoid the mistakes you made.
-The question is not whether you are qualified.
+The question isn't whether you're qualified.
 The question is how to plug into the ecosystem so founders can actually find you.

 Becoming a startup mentor is less about credentials and more about structure.
-The founders who benefit most from mentorship are not looking for a celebrity advisor.
-They are looking for someone who has done the thing they are trying to do and can help them see around corners.
+The founders who benefit most from mentorship aren't looking for a celebrity advisor.
+They're looking for someone who has done the thing they're trying to do and can help them see around corners.

 Who Makes a Good Startup Mentor?

-You do not need 12 exits on your resume (though it does not hurt).
+You don't need 12 exits on your resume (though it doesn't hurt).
 What founders need is specificity.
 The best mentors bring:

 Beyond that, honest communication is non-negotiable.
 The most valuable thing a mentor does is tell a founder the truth when everyone around them is being polite.
-If you are the kind of person who gives direct, constructive feedback, you are already ahead.
+If you're the kind of person who gives direct, constructive feedback, you're already ahead.

-And you have to follow up.
-Mentorship is not a one-time conversation.
+You also have to follow up.
+Mentorship isn't a one-time conversation.
 The mentors who create real impact show up consistently, check on progress, and hold founders accountable.
 This is also how you build a measurable track record over time.

 Where to Start